holepunchto/hyperdrive/README.md

 [![build status](http://img.shields.io/travis/mafintosh/hyperdrive.svg?style=flat)](http://travis-ci.org/mafintosh/hyperdrive)

-## Demo
+For more detailed technical information on how it works see [SPECIFICATION.md](SPECIFICATION.md).

 Hyperdrive runs in node.js as well as in the browser!
-You can try a demo of it here, http://mafintosh.github.io/hyperdrive (tested in Chrome/Firefox)
+You can try a browser based demo here, http://mafintosh.github.io/hyperdrive (tested in Chrome/Firefox)

 ## Status